srdbolla506/flutter_stage_OTT/README.md

 # flutter_stage_OTT

+This app has been built from scratch with flutter using TMDB api data and works for both iOS and Android.

 The following are the implementation details of the flutter app.
 The main changes are in /lib folder

 1) Movie List